woodsnooja/ds-reliability/README.md

 Participants in the course will use three browser windows, one accessing the Notebooks (for content), one for Menti (for anonymised Q&A) and one for Teams (to communicate with the presenters and other participants).

+## Acknowledgement of use of the Python Reliability package

+We acknowledge use of this code from the reliability - A Python library for Reliability engineering web page at https://reliability.readthedocs.io/en/latest/.
+The reliability package is licensed under the LGPLv3.
+Under the LGPLv3 license, the use of reliability is FREE and unrestricted for both individuals and commercial users.
+We have made use of code snippets from this reliability package through out this course.
+The GitHub page for this is https://github.com/MatthewReid854/reliability

 ## About your presenters

 ### Tyler Bikaun: